IAHispano/JSON_Translator/README.md

 Replace `script_name.py` with the actual name of your script.
 5. The translated JSON files will be saved in the `output` folder.

-## Notes

-- Keep in mind that the Google Translate API might have usage limitations and restrictions, especially if used extensively.
-- Make sure to handle any API usage limits or authentication requirements according to the `googletrans` documentation.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - This script was inspired by the need to translate content efficiently across languages.
-- Thanks to the developers of `googletrans` and `tqdm` for their useful libraries.
+- Thanks to the developers of `translate` and `tqdm` for their useful libraries.

 Feel free to contribute, report issues, or suggest improvements!